yankostadinov/core/docs/core/01_what-is-glue42-core/03_core-concepts/01_environment/environment.md

 You can overwrite the default logging configuration of the gateway from `glue.config.json`.
 For most cases this is not needed, because the gateway logs internal messages sent back and forth from [**Glue42 Clients**](../glue42-client/index.html).
 However, if you really need to, you can define:
 - log level - accepts: `"trace" | "debug" | "info" | "warn" | "error"`, defaults to: `info`
 - appender - a function that receives a **LogInfo** object.
-By default logs to the shared worker console, but your custom function can send those logs to a remove server, for example.
+By default logs to the shared worker console, but your custom function can send those logs to a remote server, for example.
 The **LogInfo** object has a structure like this:

 ```javascript
 {